What is a Money Challenge?

-What is it: Trade 5 of your possessions for 5 different things you need.
+What is this fun savings challenge: Trade 5 of your possessions for 5 different things you need.
 It’s a great way to trade your stuff that’s just collecting dust into necessities you would have to pay for anyways.

-Who is this for: People who want to trade for new things they need without spending money!
+Who is this money savings challenge for: People who want to trade for new things they need without spending money!

-What is it: Lower 1 of your regular bills.
+What is this fun money saving challenge: Lower 1 of your regular bills.
 You might be surprised to find out that many of your bills are negotiable, even if the companies have rates on their websites.
 It never hurts just to ask.